By Charles Milton Bell (Two Moons, second from left, American

 Two Moons by Joseph Henry Sharp.
 Painted at Lame Deer, Montana

-The following publication contains information about Two Moons:
+The following publications contain information about Two Moons:

 Article: "Was It Only Custer's Folly?" by Carl W. Breihan • Golden West: True Stories of the Old West • Vol. 4, No. 5 • July 1968.